Billy Bob Thornton: 2005–2013: Career fluctuations

-In 2014, Thornton starred as sociopathic hitman Lorne Malvo in the FX miniseries Fargo, inspired by the 1996 film of the same name, for which he won a Golden Globe for Best Actor in a Mini-Series.
+Since 2014: Fargo and Goliath

+In 2014, he starred as sociopathic hitman Lorne Malvo in the FX miniseries Fargo, inspired by the 1996 film of the same name, for which he won a Golden Globe for Best Actor in a Mini-Series.
 Thornton made a guest appearance on The Big Bang Theory in 2014, where he played a middle-aged urologist who gets excited about every woman who touches him.
+That same year, he played a prosecutor in the legal drama The Judge.
+In 2015, Thornton appeared in Entourage, the film adaptation of the television series.